|If you like this page, please +1 it below

 Explosives Certificates (necessary for Blackpowder shooting, but not needed if using Pyrodex)

-To acquire and keep (valid for 3 years)
+To acquire and keep (valid for up to 5 years)

 Please note: 1) Licence is a noun and License is a verb and 2) Advice is a noun and Advise is a verb in British English spelling.